-- Requirements analysis [IEEE610.90], [Win99]: - (1)The process of studying user needs to arrive at a definition of system, hardware or software requirements. - (2)The process of studying and refining system, hardware or software requirements.
+- Requirements analysis [IEEE610.90], [Win99]: - (1) The process of studying user needs to achieve a definition of a system, a hardware or of software requirements. - (2) The process of studying and refining system, hardware or software requirements.

-- Requirements Engineer [Mod16] Synonyms: Requirements Analyst, Functional Architect, Business (Systems) Analyst, Business - There is no industry standards for the scope of the requirements engineer. - It's something between the IT business analyst and systems analyst. - A requirements engineer - masters subject area, analysis, and IT - works with project stakeholders to detect, understand, analyze, and document the requirements for a system
+- Requirements Engineer [Mod16] Synonyms: Requirements Analyst, Functional Architect, Business (Systems) Analyst, Business - There is no industry standards for the scope of the requirements engineer. - It's something between an IT business analyst and a systems analyst. - · A requirements engineer - masters subject area, analysis, and IT - works with project stakeholders to detect, understand, analyze, and document the requirements for a system a goal.